nsg-ethz/p4-learning/README.md

 - [Exercises](./exercises): a set of P4 exercises with a long description and solutions.
 - [Environment Installation](./vm): a guide and scripts to install the required software to start developing P4 applications in your own machine.

+The documentation of *P4-Learning* is available in the [Wiki](https://github.com/nsg-ethz/p4-learning/wiki).
+It contains helpful information that will help you getting started with the exercises and examples contained in this repository.
+Moreover, you will also find documentation about the software switches used in the network topologies and how to configure them using their control plane.

 ## Migrate to the new version

 The recent update of *P4-Utils* introduced several improvements, affecting also *P4-Learning*.
 Hereafter, we list the most important ones.